Upcoming Webinars

 Audit

-Periodically, the board shall select a sample of the licensed physical therapists and physical therapist assistants and request evidence of the continuing education to which they attested.
+Periodically, the board shall select a sample of the licensed PTs and PTAs and request evidence of the continuing education to which they attested.
 The board may request evidence of continuing education for up to two consecutive compliance periods.
 The compliance period or periods for which the board requests evidence of continuing education must be those immediately preceding the current compliance period.
 Documentation may come directly from the licensee or from state or national organizations that maintain those types of records.

 References